 In the NS1 Connect platform, navigate to the Monitors page.

-Click the + on the right side of the menu to activate the Add Monitor modal.
+Click the + on the right side of the menu to launch the Create a Probe modal.

 Select PING from the drop-down list in the upper-left corner.